DeepCool AK400 CPU Cooler Review

 Let’s take a look at what is provided in the box.

 The left and right sides of the tower are identical in layout.
-The fins have a joint assembly here.
-The middle section has an inset and the sides have raised surface.
-This is where the heads of the fan clips are rested on.
-The tower has a width of 45mm.
+Moreover, the fins have a joint assembly here.
+In the middle section, there is an inset, and on the sides, there is a raised surface.
+This is where the heads of the fan clips are rested.
+Notably, the tower has a width of 45mm.

-The DeepCool AK400 packs 4x copper heat pipes in 6mm thickness.
-These are white color sprayed plated and jointed with the fins assembly.
-Seems like we don’t have a soldered assembly here.
+The tower’s front and rear sides share a symmetrical matrix fins array layout with 54 fins.
+These matrix fins alternate between inset and protruded designs, beginning from the tower’s edges.
+The DeepCool AK400 incorporates 4 copper heat pipes, 6mm thick, with a white sprayed plated finish, integrated into the fin assembly.
+I noticed we don’t have a soldered assembly here.
 They are making an evenly spread-out contact with the fins.

-The above picture shows the base of the cooler after removing the pre-applied thermal paste.
-We have an interesting design here.
-The middle two heat pipes are using CDC (Continuous Direct Contact) technology whereas the exterior pipes are in non-continuous direct contact.
-The mounting bracket can be removed by removing the two silver color screws from the base.
-The size of the base is 39x35mm approximately.
+DeepCool includes pre-applied thermal paste on the cooler, and there’s no extra paste in the package, so ensure correct placement on the first attempt.
+The base of the cooler features CDC (Continuous Direct Contact) technology for the middle two heat pipes, while the outer pipes have non-continuous direct contact.
+Adding on to that, the mounting bracket can be removed by removing the two silver color screws from the base.
+It’s worth noting that the size of the base is 39x35mm approximately.

 The mounting plate is pre-installed and has spring-loaded screws on both sides.

-DeepCool has provided an FC120 120mm fan with the AK400.
-This fan is in white color as well and has no RGB LED.
-The black edition of this cooler comes with the FK120 fan.
+DeepCool includes a white FC120 120mm fan with the AK400, which lacks RGB LED.
+In contrast, the black version pairs with the FK120 fan.
 The peculiar design element is the all-white color scheme and square frame of this fan.
-The fan has 9x blades.
-There is a DeepCool branding on the center.
-The corners have full-height anti-vibration rubber mounts.
-Notice the symbols on the edges?
-Yup, these are DeepCool branding.
+A total of 9x blades can be found on the fan along with DeepCool branding on the center.
+Lastly, the corners have full-height anti-vibration rubber mounts.

 Here are the specifications of the fan: